 - Sharing reviews about your practice to pique interest.

-Marry Offline and Online Marketing
+Combine Your Offline and Online Marketing

 Your online and offline marketing should work together.
 Just because online marketing is so effective doesn’t mean you should not marketing using traditional methods like TV or radio.
 Instead, find a way to marry the two.
 Some ways we’ve seen success include: